queryluke/masseffect-5e-data/data/rules/variant-paragon-renegade.md

 What constitutes Paragon and what constitutes Renegade is a bit fuzzy.
 Paragon is neither Lawful nor Good, just as Renegade is neither Evil nor Chaotic.
 However, both traits _tend_ to fall closer to those respective spectra.

-Try to think of Paragon and Renegade flavors of a character's or party's choices.
+Try to think of Paragon and Renegade as flavors of a character's or party's choices.
 Paragon choices are open-ended, allowing for future possibilities, utilitarian (benefits the most people), logical, and rely on the pen over the sword.
 Renegade choices are decisive and final, emotional, gain immediate results, and often use a show of force.

 #### Paragon examples
 - Acrobatics: jump in front of a bullet to protect someone
-- Athletics: Hold fast a door why your party escapes a threat
+- Athletics: Hold fast a door while your party escapes a threat
 - Intimidation: Threaten someone with justice
 - Medicine: Stabilize an enemy because they might provide information
 - Vehicle Handling: Lead your chasers right to the authorities